Google Introduces Streaming Video Game Service

 AN FRANCISCO —

-There are execs and cons to every approach.
-In the streaming model, we could people attempt plenty of games until they find some they enjoy, but the games have a tendency to be superficial with rougher graphics.
+There are pros and cons to every approach.
+In the streaming model, people could attempt plenty of games until they find some they enjoy, but the games have a tendency to be superficial with rougher graphics.
 Downloaded games commonly have greater polished photographs.
 However, they could take time to install and require a significant one-time price.
 As a result, console makers have been pushing into streaming services.
-Sony gives a month-to-month subscription to a provider referred to as PlayStation Now with masses of titles; simultaneously, as Microsoft stated, it planned to offer an ordeal service later this year to stream games to Xbox consoles, computers, and mobile devices.
+Sony gives a month-to-month subscription to a provider referred to as PlayStation Now with masses of titles; simultaneously, as Microsoft stated, it planned to offer an experience service later this year to stream games to Xbox consoles, computers, and mobile devices.
 But video games still present a giant technical undertaking compared to streaming a track or movie because of the quantity of data concerned and the unpredictability of sports play.
-So the industry has continued to revolve across the releases of new sports machines from Sony, Microsoft, and Nintendo.
+So the industry has continued to revolve around the releases of new sports machines from Sony, Microsoft, and Nintendo.